Namaste Symbol Of Honor And Grace – What This Yogi Term Truly Means

 Online Yoga Teacher Training Offers

-• Affordability ✔️
+• Affordability

-• Flexibility ✔️
+• Flexibility

-• Certification ✔️
+• Certification

-• Lifetime access ✔️
+• Lifetime access

 ⬇Click below to explore the best online yoga teacher training certification courses to join now⬇

-The Namaste gesture
+The Namaste gesture aka Namaskar & Anjali Mudra

-One of the online yoga classes that we reviewed, Do You Yoga also wrote a great piece about what the Namaste symbol actually means, further elaborating on the Namaste gesture itself writing that by bringing the hands together in front of the heart you are unifying your physical body and your brain.
+One of the online yoga classes that we reviewed, Do You Yoga, also wrote a great piece about what the Namaste symbol actually means, further elaborating on the Namaste gesture itself, writing that by bringing the hands together in front of the heart, you are unifying your physical body and your brain.

 The Namaste symbol in yoga

-According to an article in Yoga Journal about the meaning of Namaste written by Aadil Palkhivala who is an expert on the topic of Chakras, by placing the hands in prayer at the heart chakra, the flow of Divine love increases while closing the eyes and bowing the head surrenders the mind to the Divine heart.
+According to an article in Yoga Journal about the meaning of Namaste written by Aadil Palkhivala, who is an expert on the topic of Chakras, by placing the hands in prayer at the heart chakra, the flow of Divine love increases while closing the eyes and bowing the head surrenders the mind to the Divine heart.

-You will find that even when taking online yoga classes, many teachers will end the class with Namaste.
-And even if you're practicing alone and bow to say Namaste you are still putting that vibration out to the world, and also importantly taking a moment to recognize the divine being within yourself which we so often forget to do.
+Even if you're practicing alone and end your yoga session by bowing and saying Namaste, you are still putting that vibration out to the world.
+And also, importantly, you're taking a moment to recognize the divine being within yourself, which we so often forget to do.

-Learning about yogic symbols is a great way to approach self-study to spur the mind into further explorations of the philosophies and principles of yoga.
+Learning about yogic symbols is a great way to approach self-study and to spur the mind into further explorations of the philosophies and principles of yoga.

 The meaning of the Om symbol